akhilesh-balaji/PyWidget/README.md

 Now, simply download the Python file inside, and modify it as required.

-There is one required dependency that needs to be installed for either of the options: PyInstaller, which can be installed with `pip install PyInstaller`.
+There is one required dependency that needs to be installed for either of the options: PyGetWindow, which can be installed with `pip install pygetwindow`.

 ## Known Bugs